Why Every Canadian Should Own at Least 1% of Their Wealth in Bitcoin

 You don’t need to become a Bitcoin maximalist.

-You don’t need to predict the future.
+You don’t need to overhaul your entire portfolio.

 The bigger risk?